New Zealand–Tonga relations: Migration and Transportation

 There is approximately a community of 60,000 Tongans living in New Zealand.
 New Zealand has the largest community of Tongans outside of Tonga.

 There are direct flights between both nations with Air New Zealand.

 Trade

-In 2018, trade between both nations totaled $240 million New Zealand dollars.
+In 2023, trade between both nations totaled $66.77 million United States dollars.
 New Zealand's main exports to Tonga include: travel services, mechanical machinery, dairy products, wood and meat.
 Tonga's main exports to New Zealand include: travel services, vegetables, fruit and nuts.